ChrisPritchard/Xelmish/samples/single-counter/readme.md

 Worth looking at if you would like to see the near minimum architecture you can have with Xelmish/Elmish.
 However note that this sample and the next are UI heavy, where Xelmish and XNA in general is weaker than a UI-focused framework like Fable and Elmish.WPF.
 Other samples are more game like.

-## Font

-The font used is 'Connection' which is under the SIL Open Font License.
+The font used is 'SourceCodePro-Semibold' which is under the SIL Open Font License.